sagemath/trac_to_gh/Issue 1042.md

 # Issue 1042: reset() doesn't do what's claimed -- in particular the symbolic x is gone after doing reset() but shouldn't be

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1042

 Original creator: was